GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### Why aren’t my pictures working?

 <strong>Pictures of your government-issued ID:</strong> During this study, you will be asked for at least five pictures of the front and back of your government-issued identification.
 Some of the ID verification tools will take the pictures automatically, and for others, we will ask you to take the picture yourself.
 The following tips will help you take better pictures:
-- Use a solid, dark background
+- Use a solid, dark background;
-- Show the edges of the ID in the photo
+- Show the edges of the ID in the photo;
-- Take a clear photo without shadows, glares, reflections or blur
+- Take a clear photo without shadows, glares, reflections or blur;
-- Check that barcodes are not damaged or dirty
+- Check that barcodes are not damaged or dirty;
-- Take the photo in a well lit area with indirect light
+- Take the photo in a well lit area with indirect light;
-- Turn off the flash on the camera
+- Turn off the flash on the camera.

 <strong>Selfies:</strong> You will also be asked for at least five selfies.
 Again, some of these will be taken automatically, and for others, we’ll ask you to take the picture yourself.
 The following tips will help you take better pictures:
 - Use a solid background.
 For example, avoid standing in front of a television if it’s turned on, because of the moving images in the background.
-However, if you turn the TV off, the solid dark background will likely work well
+However, if you turn the TV off, the solid dark background will likely work well;
-- Look straight at the camera
+- Look straight at the camera;
-- Take the photo in a well-lit area with indirect light
+- Take the photo in a well-lit area with indirect light;
-- Turn off the flash on the camera
+- Turn off the flash on the camera.

 ### Why are you asking for my skin tone?